-This view agrees with Expats’ experience, which is above all positive with some advice.
+This view agrees with most Expats’ experiences, which are above all positive.
+However, there are some precautionary measures to keep in mind.
 That is to say, always be aware of your surroundings and situation to keep safe.
-However, these tips for safely living in Panama are the same as most places in the world.
+However, these tips for safely living in Panama are the same as in most places in the world.
 Expats from the USA and Canada often feel safer in Panama than in major cities back home.

 Panama’s location also keeps it safe from the worst impacts of hurricanes that form in the Caribbean.
 The country is outside the usual route Northwards through the Caribbean, Latin America, and the Southern USA.
 Because of this, a hurricane hasn’t hit the country since the highly unusual Southward traveling Hurricane Martha in 1969.